mondoohq/docs/releases/2025-06-mondoo-release-highlights.md

 ## Expanded SLES Support

-This month we’ve expanded our support for SUSE Linux Enterprise Server (SLES).
+This month we've expanded our support for SUSE Linux Enterprise Server (SLES).
 Track the end of life status or your SLES install no matter what version you run with EOL support for SUSE for SAP and SLES Long Term Service Pack Support (LTSS).
 Expose critical weaknesses in your systems with the newly updated CIS SLES 15 2.0.1 benchmark policy which includes 22 new checks and improved remediation instructions.

 ## CIS Windows 2025 server benchmark 1.0